HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## About this task

-This section describes key concepts and provides the steps required to configure Keycloak successfully for Domino REST API (it can be used for classic Domino SAML as well).
+This section describes key concepts and provides the steps required to configure Keycloak successfully for Domino REST API.

 ## Keycloak concepts